 What is a peptic ulcer?

-H. pylori is a urease-enzyme-producing bacterium that decreases the stomach's ability to produce mucus, making it prone to acid-damage and peptic ulcers.
-Infection with H. pylori is common, especially in developing countries.
-It is believed to be transmitted by eating food or drinking water that has been contaminated with human fecal material, or possibly through contact with the stool, vomit, or saliva of an infected person.
+- Infection with H. pylori is common, especially in developing countries, with up to 50% of the world's population infected.
+It is believed to be transmitted by eating contaminated food or drinking water or possibly through direct contact with the stool, vomit, or saliva of an infected person.
 For reasons that are not yet understood, H. pylori does not cause ulcers in all who are infected; however, of those who do have peptic ulcers, more than half are caused by this infection.

-Drinking alcohol in excess and smoking can exacerbate peptic ulcers and prevent healing.
+- Drinking alcohol in excess and smoking can make peptic ulcers worse and prevent healing.